- ABOUT PROF. HABIBI

 Inpatient therapy will focus on getting enough oxygen to the baby with supplementary oxygen, ventilation if needed and bronchodilators.
 These are injectable medications that help to widen the baby's airway and make breathing easier.
 If the baby doesn't improve after being given bronchodilators and they have wheezy bronchitis, they may respond more favourably to a short course of corticosteroids.
 Antibiotics are usually ineffective but can be given in cases where symptoms last longer than a four weeks or there is a prolonged fever as they may have a form of bacterial bronchitis.

-For a full evaluation of your child, diagnosis and outpatient treatment at Dr Habibi's specialist paediatric practice, just call to arrange a consultation.
+For a full evaluation of your child, diagnosis and outpatient treatment at Professor Habibi's specialist paediatric practice, just call to arrange a consultation.